 Although Kathryn attributes suicidal and litigious threats to Kelly, a more reasonable candidate for such behavior would be Inger Stevens, Bing's co-star in "Man on Fire," with whom he had an affair in 1957 that overlapped Kathryn's "long summer absence" in Spain to film The Seventh Voyage of Sinbad.
 In her book Kathryn includes suggestive photos of Bing and Stevens (page 90), but does not discuss Bing's relationship with her.
 It seems likely Kathryn combined details of the two affairs into a single story involving the more famous celebrity.
 Inger Stevens eventually did commit suicide in 1970 after previous unsuccessful attempts.

-In 1962, Bing and the now Kathryn Crosby (shown with Bing in photo at right) were invited to Monaco to be the guests of now Princess Grace and her husband.
+In 1962, Bing and the now Kathryn Crosby (shown with Bing in photo above) were invited to Monaco to be the guests of now Princess Grace and her husband.

 Kathryn wrote: "Staggering in on high heels that should have been made of glass, I felt like Cinderella in reverse, mistakenly donning her ball gown for a picnic....
 There was nothing to do but to focus my charms on the prince.
 His attention, however, seemed fully occupied by Bing and Grace, who had broken the initial tension by the simple expedient of wrapping themselves around each other....
 Bing and Grace strolled in, still with their arms about one another's waists.
 Absorbed in each other, they continued to chat amiably for a moment.
 Then, as if from an immense height, the princess deigned to take notice of the uproar....
 Her Highness turned back to her admiring escort and favored him with a long, soulful Gallic look, the English translation of which seemed to be: 'See, if you'd only married me instead of the over-dressed frump who is now leaving claw marks in the arms of my Louis XVI sofa, you might have had disciplined children.'"